 Program Operations Manager

 As Program Operations Manager, Anna Gibbs is responsible for ensuring the smooth operation of various processes that contribute to The Challenge Program, Inc. mission.
 Among her responsibilities is the data management of the company’s fundraising software, DonorPerfect, and foundation management, including grant writing.

 Gibbs oversees the marketing and social media team in Johnstown and Pittsburgh.
 She schedules and coordinates communications for The Challenge Program, Inc. school assemblies and award ceremonies.
 Gibbs contributes to new school development, policies and procedures, program information and staff training.

 Prior to The Challenge Program, Inc., Gibbs worked in sales, marketing, event planning, and staffing in Johnstown and Philadelphia, New Jersey and New York and has done freelance writing for Johnstown Magazine.

 Melanie Muha joined The Challenge Program, Inc. in the spring of 2017 as a Marketing/Communications Intern.
-Her talents for writing, video design and intuitiveness for social media became obvious early on in her internship.
-In January of 2018, she accepted a permanent position as Marketing Assistant.
+Her talents for writing, video design and social media led to a permanent position as Marketing Assistant.

 Melanie Muha is a Johnstown native where she lives with her family.
-She graduated from the University of Pittsburgh at Johnstown in Communications with a minor in Writing.
+She graduated from the University of Pittsburgh at Johnstown in Communications with a minor in writing.